 Hongqiao Upper School

 I am so very pleased to be part of the SCIS community as the Upper School Principal at our Hongqiao campus.
-I am originally from Canada and have held a number of teaching and leadership roles in Hong Kong, Toronto, and most recently Bangkok.
+I am originally from Canada and have held a number of teaching and leadership roles in Hong Kong, Toronto, and Bangkok.
 I have an Honour’s B.Sc. in Zoology from the University of Toronto, did my teacher education at Canisius College in New York, and received my MBA Ed. with distinction from Keele University in the U.K. I have spent a large part of my career working in IB schools and working directly with the International Baccalaureate Organization as a workshop leader, author, editor and resource developer, in particular with the IB Middle Years Programme.
-I was so very proud to be a part of the team that successfully brought the MYP to SCIS as we recently became a three-programme IB World School.
-My wife Jenna teaches at the ECE Campus and my children are receiving the very best education and all the opportunities SCIS has on offer with service, athletics and the Arts.
+I was so very proud to be a part of the team that successfully brought the MYP to SCIS as we have grown to become one of the best three-programme IB World Schools in Asia.
+My wife Jenna teaches at the ECE Campus and my children are receiving the very best education and all the opportunities SCIS has on offer with service, athletics, and the Arts.